flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteUserProfile
-### Deletes a user profile in AWS CodeStar, including all personal preference data associated with that profile, such as display name and email address.
-It does not delete the history of that user, for example the history of commits made by that user.
+> Deletes a user profile in AWS CodeStar, including all personal preference data associated with that profile, such as display name and email address.
+It does not delete the history of that user, for example the history of commits made by that user.<br/>

 #### Input Parameters
 * `Action` - _required_